jhodor/lamp-task/README.md

 Then open the application use http://localhost:8080/ and upload `data.csv` file.

 When you are done, just press Ctrl-c to stop Docker containers.
-Use command `docker rm lamp-app lamp-db` to remove them and `docker image rm lamp-task-web` to remove downloaded image.
+Use command `docker rm lamp-task-web lamp-task-db` to remove them and `docker image rm lamp-task-web` to remove builded image.

 ### Manual deployment on existing LAMP server